CYBERSECURITY DATASETS

 For more information and download this dataset, visit this page.

 We propose our new Android malware dataset here, named CICAndMal2017.
 In this approach, we run our both malware and benign applications on real smartphones to avoid runtime behavior modification of advanced malware samples that are able to detect the emulator environment.
 We collected more than 10,854 samples (4,354 malware and 6,500 benign) from several sources.
-We have collected over six thousand benign apps from Googleplay market published in 2015, 2016, 2017.
+We have collected over six thoUnited States of Americand benign apps from Googleplay market published in 2015, 2016, 2017.
 In this dataset, we installed 5,000 of the collected samples (426 malware and 5,065 benign) on real devices.
 Our malware samples in the CICAndMal2017 dataset are classified into four categories Adware, Ransomware, Scareware and SMS Malware.
 Our samples come from 42 unique malware families.

 The full research paper outlining the details of the dataset and its underlying principles: